UNSAT Solver Synthesis via Monte Carlo Forest Search: Knuth Synthesis

 \subsubsection{Step Policy $\steppolicy$}

-In order for $\steppolicy$ to implement Knuth sampling, it should play actions along a single path through the rollout tree, with these action choices made uniformly at random.
+An MCFS Step policy $\steppolicy$ controls how much of the proof tree to evaluate in a rollout.
+In order for $\steppolicy$ to implement Knuth sampling, it should play actions along a single path through the rollout tree, choosing actions uniformly at random.
 We must therefore ensure that for every pair of newly visited states ($s^{L},s^{R}$), $\steppolicy$ only plays an action at one of them.
-We implement this as follows.
-If $\steppolicy$ is called at a state $s$ and its sibling $s^{sib}$ has yet to be processed then $\steppolicy$ chooses between $\treepolicy(s,)$ and $\emptyset$ with uniform probability.
-If $s^{sib}$ has already been processed then $\steppolicy$ returns the opposite of the decision made at $s^{sib}$. $\steppolicy$ will also return $\emptyset$ if it encounters a state $s$ at depth $\length$ or it encounters a leaf node ($s$ s.t. $l(s)=0$) i.e., a conflict in the underlying SAT problem.
+If $\steppolicy$ is called at a state $s$ and its sibling $s^{sib}$ has yet to be processed, then $\steppolicy$ chooses between $\treepolicy(s,)$ and $\emptyset$ with uniform probability.
+If $s^{sib}$ has already been processed, then $\steppolicy$ returns the opposite of the decision made at $s^{sib}$. $\steppolicy$ will also return $\emptyset$ if it encounters a state $s$ at depth $\length$ or it encounters a leaf node ($s$ s.t. $l(s)=0$) i.e., a conflict in the underlying SAT problem.